Double Your Accomplishment through Dual Admissions

 - Students must complete financial aid paperwork for MTSU prior to enrolling at MTSU.

-- The community college will provide MTSU with a copy of the Dual Admission Program (DAP) application, community college transcript, and high school transcript.
+- The community college will provide MTSU with a copy of the Dual Admission Program (DAP) Intent to Participate, community college transcript, and high school transcript.

 - The community college and MTSU will track Dual Admission students in their student information systems.